 Welcome to my webpage.
 My name is Luis Radford.
 Since 1992, I have taught and conducted research at École des sciences de l’éducation de l’Université Laurentienne.
 The university is located in Sudbury, Ontario, Canada.
 I became a Full Professor in 1997.
+I have been the recipient of the Laurentian University 2004-05 Research Excellence Award and the 2011 ICMI Hans Freudenthal Medal.
 During the period July 2012 – July 2016, I was Chair of the International Study Group on the Relations Between the History and Pedagogy of Mathematics (HPM).
 HPM is an affiliate group of the International Commission on Mathematical Instruction (ICMI).
 I am now vice-president of ICMI.

 My research interests cover both theoretical and practical aspects of mathematics thinking, teaching, and learning.
 The vertebral axis of my research is a sustained involvement in classroom work with teachers and students.
 As a sociocultural theorist, I am interested in moving beyond bourgeois student-centered pedagogical discourses.